-Trump Reviewing Whether to Block Comey Testimony to Senate
+Trump Reviewing Whether to Block Comey’s Testimony to Senate

 |

-Trump Reviewing Whether to Block Comey Testimony to Senate
+Trump Reviewing Whether to Block Comey’s Testimony to Senate

 Posted on Jun 3, 2017